xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

   4. When you are done with the configuration, hit **Run** to execute your test suite.
 ### Test Reports

-After the test suite execution, to view your test reports, in the **Test Explorer** panel, right-click at **Test Report > Open containing folder**.
-In the report, you can view the final status of your test and test steps.
+After the test suite execution, to view your test reports, go to the **Reports** folder in the **Test Explorer** panel.

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-test-case-level/KS-DDT-Reports.png" width="70%" alt="Reports">

-Katalon Studio also supports exporting test reports into different formats, such as HTML, CSV, PDF, and JUnit.
+Alternatively, you can also view your reports and details in `<your-project-folder>/Reports`.
+Katalon Studio supports exporting test reports into different formats, such as HTML, CSV, PDF, and JUnit.
 You can learn more about exporting reports here: [Generate reports](https://docs.katalon.com/katalon-studio/docs/test-suite-report.html#automatically-generate-reports).

 > Notes:
 > * For real-time monitoring and better reporting capabilities, consider integrating your project with Katalon TestOps.
 Learn more about test result reports here: [Upload Test Results to Katalon TestOps from Katalon Studio](https://docs.katalon.com/katalon-studio/docs/katalon-analytics-beta-integration.html).